-§ 15-17.1.
+§ 215-17.1.
 Improvements to be considered.

-- A. Before recording of final subdivision plats or as a condition of final site plan approval, the developer shall furnish performance guaranties as required by §15-17.5. for the ultimate installation of the following improvements: [Amended 12/27/2001 by Ord.
+- A. Before recording of final subdivision plats or as a condition of final site plan approval, the developer shall furnish performance guaranties as required by §215-17.5. for the ultimate installation of the following improvements: [Amended 12/27/2001 by Ord.
 No. 2001-035]; [Amended 6/27/2002 by Ord.
 No. 2002-017]; [Amended 12/12/2002 by Ord.
 No. 2002-040]

 - (1) Streets, grading and streetlights.

 - (2) Street name signs at all street intersections within or abutting the subdivision.

 - (3) Curbs.

 - (4) Sidewalks.

 - (5) Shade trees.

 - (6) Monuments.
 All monuments shall be of the size and shape required by Section 3q of Chapter 141 of the Laws of 1960 (N.J.S.A.
 46:23-9.11q) and placed in accordance with the statute.

 - (7) Storm drains.

 - (8) Bulkheads.

 - (9) Landscaping, topsoil and seeding on all right-of-ways.

 - (10) Soil erosion and sedimentation control measures.

 All improvements shall be designed, constructed and placed in accordance with any applicable standards and specifications of the Township or County, State or Federal regulatory agencies.
-The developer may construct improvements prior to final approval and filing of the final plat, provided that final construction drawings have been received and approved by the Township Engineer as specified under §15-10.7, upon notification to the Board forty-five (45) days prior to the start of construction, furnishing of performance guarantees and receipt of any zoning permits required under Township Code, and payment of inspection fees as specified in this chapter, seven (7) days prior to the start of construction.
+The developer may construct improvements prior to final approval and filing of the final plat, provided that final construction drawings have been received and approved by the Township Engineer as specified under §215-10.7, upon notification to the Board forty-five (45) days prior to the start of construction, furnishing of performance guarantees and receipt of any zoning permits required under Township Code, and payment of inspection fees as specified in this chapter, seven (7) days prior to the start of construction.

 B. As a condition of final approval of a subdivision application or site plan application and prior to any construction by the developer, there shall be executed by the developer and the Township of Little Egg Harbor an agreement incorporating all terms and conditions of approval imposed by the Board and the Township Ordinances.
 This agreement shall be referred to as a "developer's agreement."
 The developer's agreement shall be prepared by the Attorney to the Planning Board.
 The Board, by resolution of approval of the developer's agreement, shall forward same to the Township Committee for its execution.
 The Township Attorney shall review the developer's agreement for sufficiency of form and substance prior to execution by the proper Township Official.
-If the developer's agreement meets with the approval of the Township Attorney as to the sufficiency of form and substance, the Township Attorney shall present the developer's agreement to the proper Township Official for execution within thirty (30) days of the date of the submission of said developer's agreement to the Township Attorney.
-Coincident with the developer posting the bond, cash performance guarantee and deposits required under this chapter, the developer's agreement shall be executed.
+If the developer's agreement to the proper Township Official for execution within thirty (30) days of the date of the submission of said developer's agreement to the Township Attorney.
+Coincident with the developer's agreement to the developer's agreement to the Township Official for execution within thirty.

+posting the bond, cash performance guarantee and deposits required under this chapter, the developer's agreement shall be executed.
 The developer shall reimburse the municipality for all costs related to the preparation of said agreement.
 [Amended 12/27/2001 by Ord.
 No. 2001-035]

-§ 15-17.2.
+§ 215-17.2.
 Improvement determination criteria.